connorwjordan/connorwjordan-intern-repo/Milestone0:CompanyPolicies/User-Manual-ConnorJordan.md

 My role
 I am working on my onboarding tasks as a product manager intern.
-The days and times I work are: Friday 10am -
+The days and times I work are: Friday 10am - 5pm, all throughout the week I am open to responding to messages and other tasks

 How I Work Best
 I do my best work when I am able to sleep well the night before, after physical exercise like shooting around with a basketball or going for a walk.
-I am able to work well when there is a clear goal I am able to set and work towards and when there is a
+I am able to work well when there is a clear goal I am able to set and work towards.
+When team members are also working well it helps create a positive work environment that I'm able to focus in.
-I struggle when I am not engaged with the work I am doing, and when I am being distracted non work related things, such as social media and loud working environments.
+I struggle when I am not engaged with the work I am doing, and when I am being distracted non work related things such as social media and loud working environments.

 Communication Style
 I prefer messages to be direct and to the point so that I can answer the specific problem that you need, and also include any details that you think are relevant.